AIDASLab/MMPB/README.md

 [[**🤗 Dataset**](https://huggingface.co/datasets/stackadd/MMPB)]

-This repo contains the official evaluation code and dataset for the paper "MMPB: It's Time for a Multi-Modal Personalization"
+This repo contains the official evaluation code and dataset for the paper "MMPB: It's Time for Multi-Modal Personalization"

 ## 📜 News